 (3) If a person is convicted of an offence under section 64AB or 64AC of the Act and the Commissioner of Police has paid a fee under subregulation (2) for the purposes of section 66D of the Act, the court convicting the person must order the person to repay the Commissioner of Police the amount of the fee and that amount may be recovered by the Commissioner of Police as if it were a penalty imposed under the Act.

-[Regulation 11 inserted in Gazette 29 Dec 2015 p.
-5182.]
+[Regulation 11 inserted: Gazette 29 Dec 2015 p.
+5182; amended: Gazette 14 Dec 2018 p.
+4807.]

 Schedule 1 — Forms